 As we’ve written about previously, the primary reason for the switch to HDMI 2.0 is that 4K Ultra HD televisions require much more bandwidth to realize their full potential.
 Since 4K Ultra HD is four times the resolution of 1080p, the former HD standard, it requires more throughput to handle extra data going back and forth.
 Lots more.

 Ultra HD was one thing, but current TVs aim to blow our minds with even higher image realism, by creating more intense whites and blacker blacks — it’s like Tide for your TV, making everything more vivid, which is what HDR is all about.
 TVs from Sony, Panasonic, LG, Samsung, and Vizio all tout one version or another of HDR technology.
-And thanks to the beauty of HDMI, you don’t need to worry about a thing, since HDMI 2.0b gear is fully compatible with all versions that came before it.
+HDMI 2.0b adds yet another flavor to the HDR menu, with support for HLG, the version of HDR that is favored for live TV broadcasts.

 Don’t throw away your HDMI cables

 As mentioned above, HDMI 2.0b changes nothing about the size, shape, or wiring of HDMI cables.
 Should you wind up getting devices that are HDMI 2.0a compliant, your existing cables will work just fine.
 And since HDMI 2.0b is backward compatible with older HDMI versions, you’ll be able to connect your old Blu-ray player and/or AV receiver to a brand-new HDMI 2.0b-equipped 4K Ultra HD TV with absolutely no problem.

 Object-based surround sound